nofusscomputing/centurion_erp/docs/projects/centurion_erp/development/core/entity.md

 ### Example model

-This example demostrates how the contact model is created.
+This example demonstrates how the contact model is created.
 As a Contact is a person, there must also be a Person "Entity" created.

 Create the person "Entity" only containing the fields for a "person"